mieweb/yAbleFish/README.md

 Think of it as "Markdown with hints of YAML" where you can write naturally but add structure when it helps.

-See: [yCard](https://github.com/mieweb/yCard) for more details on the yAbel format.
+See: [yCard](https://github.com/mieweb/yCard) for more details on the yabel format.
 There are several standards coming including:
 - yVisit
 - yMedication